jonathanciapetti/picklevw/README.md

 ### ✨ Features

-- User-friendly Interface: simple and intuitive GUI built with Tkinter.
+- User-friendly: simple and intuitive GUI built with Tkinter.
-- Fast Data Loading: efficiently reads pickle files using Pandas.
+- Fast: efficiently reads pickle files using Pandas.
 - No freezing GUI: GUI and data live in different processes.

 ---